-On a personal note, when I started working on Renee’s Readers in around 2011, slightly after my mother was showing her first signs of Alzheimer’s, it was a disease that was spoken about in whispers.
+On a personal note, when I started working on Renee’s Readers in around 2012, slightly after my mother was showing her first signs of Alzheimer’s, it was a disease that was spoken about in whispers.
 My brother and I cared for her determinedly, regardless of its physical and emotional stress, whose affects we still feel even after her death.
-In the last couple of years, so much progress has been made in creating awareness and in Alzheimer and caregiver support as the numbers of those diagnosed has risen dramatically.
+In the last couple of years, as the numbers of those diagnosed has risen dramatically, so much progress has been made in creating awareness and in Alzheimer and caregiver support.
 I am hopeful that soon a treatment may be available so that we can re-write the ending to this horror story that has devastated so many people’s lives.

 Renee's Readers donates a portion of each sale to Alzheimer's research and support services.